May 2026

 Operational resilience, cybersecurity & market confidence

-Further sessions focus on emerging risks and building resilience, looking at preparedness for operational disruption, impact of the EU’s Digital Operational Resilience Act on UK firms, and collaborative initiatives aimed at strengthening cybersecurity and continuity, alongside implications for financial stability and international confidence, as well as practical considerations for firms managing cross‑border regulatory requirements and third‑party technology dependencies.
+Further sessions focused on emerging risks and building resilience, looking at preparedness for operational disruption, impact of the EU’s Digital Operational Resilience Act on UK firms, and collaborative initiatives aimed at strengthening cybersecurity and continuity, alongside implications for financial stability and international confidence, as well as practical considerations for firms managing cross‑border regulatory requirements and third‑party technology dependencies.